-The Executive Management Bonus Plan award granted to the chief executive officer, Mr. Bradley, called for him to meet as many as possible of twelve separate operational and financial objectives within the year 2016.
+The Executive Management Bonus Plan award granted to the chief executive officer, Mr. Bradley, called for him to meet as many as possible of seven separate operational and financial objectives within the year 2018.
 The Compensation Committee assigned to each of those objectives a value as a percentage of base salary.
-The objectives and their weightings were as follows: to meet the Company's quarterly budgeted earnings (25% each quarter, total of 100%), to increase the Company's annual originations of receivables to each of three targets (60% in the aggregate, creditable in increments of 20% for reaching aggregate amounts of \$1.0 billion, \$1.1 billion, and \$1.2 billion), to raise \$50 million or more of debt capital (40%), to cause the Company's common stock to trade in excess of each of six targets (60% in the aggregate, creditable in increments of 10% for reaching prices of \$4.50, \$5.00, \$5.50, \$6.00, \$6.50 and \$7.00 per share), to obtain new coverage from two equity analysts (20% each, 40% total), to open a new warehouse financing facility (30%), to renew a designated existing warehouse credit facility (30%), to pay off an existing residual financing facility (20%), to open a new residual financing facility (40%), to promote the Company by attending four equity or asset-backed securities conferences (10% each, 40% total), to execute four rated securitization transactions (15% each, 60% total), and to acquire a material new servicing portfolio (80%).
-The total of the thirteen weightings is 600%; accordingly, the target and maximum possible value to that officer of the award was 600% of his base salary for 2016.
+The objectives and their weightings were as follows: to meet the Company's quarterly budgeted earnings (25% each quarter, total of 100%), to raise \$50 million or more of debt capital (50%), to renew a designated existing warehouse credit facility on terms equal to or better than those pre-renewal (50%), to acquire a material new servicing portfolio (100%), to execute three rated securitization transactions after the first quarter of 2018 (40% each, 120% total), to increase the Company's annual originations of receivables to each of five targets (100% in the aggregate, creditable in increments of 20% for reaching aggregate amounts of \$800 million, \$850 million, \$900 million, \$950 million, and \$1.0 billion), and to cause the Company's common stock to trade in excess of each of four targets (80% in the aggregate, creditable in increments of 20% for reaching prices of \$5.00, \$5.50, \$6.00 and \$6.50 per share).

+The total of the seven weightings is 600%; accordingly, the target and maximum possible value to that officer of the award was 600% of his base salary for 2018.

 In a series of meetings, the committee evaluated the chief executive's performance in comparison to the goals.
-The Compensation Committee determined that the budget objective was met in each quarter of 2016, and credited the chief executive with the full value of 100%.
-It determined that we increased our originations volume to in excess of \$1.0 billion for the year while maintaining credit quality, representing creditable performance in the amount of 20%.
-The committee noted that our common stock traded for a portion of 2016 (including year-end) above two of six share price targets, representing creditable performance of 20%.
+The Compensation Committee determined that the budget objective was met in two of the four quarters of 2018, and credited the chief executive with half of the maximum value, or 50%.

+The Company was successful in raising new debt capital in May 2018, in the amount of \$40 million.
+The Committee accordingly determined that creditable performance of 40%, out of the target of 50%, had been achieved.